Skip to main content

 Specific Policy Requirements: Potential Sanctions for Policy Violations

-Specific Policy Requirements: Use of University Facilities by Students/University/Internal Users
+Specific Policy Requirements: Free Speech and Assembly Activities by Students/University/Internal Users

-Specific Policy Requirements: Use of University Facilities for Free Speech by External Users
+Specific Policy Requirements: Free Speech and Assembly Activities by External Users

 Specific Policy Requirements: Termination of Protests and Assemblies